dracos/abovebrum/README.md

 ```

 Now open up config.py and change the co-ordinates to wherever you want to run
-the service (that's for looking up flare times), and set the place ID to the
+the service (that's for looking up flare times).
-WOEID of that place (that's for the weather lookup).
 Put your tokens and
-secrets in the appropriate places to enable Twitter posting access.
+secrets in the appropriate places to enable Twitter posting access and
+forecast.io lookup.

 Set up cronjobs (or however you want to do it) that run `weather` every hour,
 `scrape` once a day, and `twitter` every five minutes, something like: